alfrekjv/PayPalPHP/readme.md

 ### Release Notes

 - At present, this API is incomplete and subject to change.
+- Some methods require a Website Payments Pro account which is chargeable in the live environment.
 - You will need to set your live/sandbox API user credentials in /examples/credentials.php in order for the examples provided to function.
 - Implementations of all methods can be found in the examples directory.